yoichimichael/oo-relationships-astronaut-review/README.md

 ![Astronaut Cartoon](https://media.giphy.com/media/xT8qBhrlNooHBYR9f2/giphy.gif)

-Now we want to build out some useful features so `Shuttle`s and `Astronaut`s and get more value out of our app.
+Now we want to build out some useful features so `Shuttle`s and `Astronaut`s can get more value out of our app.

 **`SHUTTLE`**